The Deployment Cache (DC) is a good way to speed up the build process of deployments. This feature is enabled by default on all repositories.

 Even for repositories not using Docker Squash still creates a Docker container behind the scenes.
 The Deployment Cache essentially works by generating a new Docker Image and saving it as a Deployment Cache volume.

 Squash stores Docker images in a special location under the /home folder, your application code however, is always deployed under /home/test-instance/code.
-When you run a Squash deployment with a DC cache retrieved, Squash starts the host VM by replacing the /home folder with a previously cached version, this brings the appropriate Docker image so Squash won’t need to build it again.
+When you run a Squash deployment with a DC cache retrieved, Squash starts the host VM by replacing the /home folder with a previously cached version, this brings the appropriate Docker image.
 Your latest branch code will still be retrieved under the /home/test-instance/code folder.
 The cache will only be used if:

 - The md5sum of the Dockerfile/docker-compose.yml file matches an existing DC volume